✔ Secondary glazing typically costs between £685 and £1,057

 Although you are technically adding a pane of glass to your existing windows, secondary glazing can be slim and discreet using a strong but lightweight aluminium frame to hold it in place.
 You can also open and close secondary glazing as you would a normal window.

 Secondary glazing is fairly easy to install yourself and can be bought with DIY kits.
 This will again lower the cost and avoid installation fees as you would have with double glazing.

 How much does secondary glazing cost?

-The exact cost of secondary glazing will depend on several factors like the number of windows you need to install and the type of window you have.
+On average the secondary glazing can cost anywhere between £100 to £200 per pane – but this will depend on several factors, including the number of windows you need to install and the type of window you have.
 It will also depend on whether your motivation is mainly for noise or draft proofing.
 Noise reduction proofing requires a particular type of glass which is slightly more expensive.

-There are 5 factors to consider when choosing whether to install secondary glazing:
+There are five factors to consider when choosing whether to install secondary glazing: